Service + Area

 • Coordinate dispatch and delivery timing with nearby work in Joplin, Neosho, and Monett only when it improves the local workface sequence.

-• Adjust the order of work when County access, staging, or weather conditions change productive time on site.
+• Adjust the order of work when Jasper County access, staging, or weather conditions change productive time on site.

 • Close out the day with a clear next-step sequence for Carthage so the following mobilization starts on the right dependency.